deepdrive/deepdrive/README.md

 [CUDA install tips](#cuda-and-nvidia-driver-install)
 [cuDNN install tips](#cudnn-install-tips)

-#### CUDA and NVIDIA driver Install
+#### CUDA, cuDNN and NVIDIA driver Install

 Make sure to follow the [CUDA installation instructions](http://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) thoroughly as you could end up with a broken video driver, login issues, and lots of frustration.
-We recommend the Package Manager installation method, i.e. deb[local], for the smoothest install.
-The runfile method can be fraught with pain, but If you really want to use it, make sure to follow NVIDIA’s instructions on how to disable the Nouveau drivers if you're using Ubuntu.
+We recommend the package manager installation method, i.e. deb[local], for the smoothest install of both CUDA and cuDNN.
+The runfile method can be fraught with pain, but if you really want to use it, make sure to follow NVIDIA’s instructions on how to disable the Nouveau drivers if you're on Ubuntu.
+You may want to have another computer handy (or use your mobile if you have to) to search for answers while your machine is unusable.
 Also, get the older CUDA 8 and cuDNN 6 for a standard tensorflow install later on (read here to see if this changes: https://github.com/tensorflow/tensorflow/issues/12052) - If you want to use CUDA 9 / cuDNN 7, you’ll need to install Tensorflow from source. http://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html

 #### OpenGL